The Ultimate Guide to Auto Hail Damage Repair

 Auto insurance will generally cover hail damage if you have comprehensive coverage as part of your policy but only before the damage was sustained.

 Comprehensive coverage usually comes with a deductible, the amount you’ll pay out of pocket before repairs begin.
 The average deductible cost for auto hail damage repair is $500.
 In most cases, The Hail Shop can take care of the cost of your deductible.

 If you notice damage to your car after a hailstorm, it is best to report the claim to your insurance company as soon as possible.

 read our comprehensive insurance claims guide here for answers to your FAQ about hail claims, filing instructions, and more!

+Is Comprehensive Coverage The Same As Collision Coverage?
+How much car insurance do I need?
 What You Should Know Before Filing A Car Hail Claim How much car insurance do I need?
 My vehicle was just damaged in a hail storm, what do I do next?
 Should I keep the insurance check or repair the car hail damage?
 Contact Info Filing Hail ClaimsCan I file hail damage twice?
 See All Articles

 Hail Damage on a Leased Car